Necessary Evil (comics)

 "Necessary Evil" is a 2019–2020 crossover comic book event by Boom!
-Studios and Hasbro, based on the Power Rangers franchise created by Haim Saban.
+Studios and Hasbro, based on the Power Rangers franchise created by Haim Saban and Super Sentai by Toei Company.
 The event is written by Ryan Parrott and Sina Grace through the ongoing comic book series Mighty Morphin Power Rangers and Go Go Power Rangers, making it the second crossover event in the Power Rangers comics by Boom! after 2018's "Shattered Grid".

 Publication history

 In September 2018, the Mighty Morphin Power Rangers creative team was changed by writer Marguerite Bennett and artist Simone di Meo, introducing a storyline titled "Beyond the Grid"; Ryan Parrott continued to write Go Go Power Rangers.

 In February 2019, Parrott and artist Daniele Di Nicuolo were introduced as the creative team for Mighty Morphin Power Rangers, starting with issue #40, with the next crossover event titled "Necessary Evil".

 In March 2019, Ryan Parrott was announced to be co-writing Go Go Power Rangers alongside Sina Grace from issue #21.

 The event concluded in June 2020, with the Go Go Power Rangers series ending after 32 issues.